 Tonight begins the last leg of this journey, Reid told reporters after meeting privately with Senate Democrats.

-Obama applauded the Senate legislation, calling it another critical milestone in the push for healthcare reform, but Republicans condemned it as a costly government intrusion into the private healthcare sector.
+Obama applauded the Senate legislation, calling it another critical milestone in the push for healthcare reform, but Republicans condemned it as a costly government intrusion in the private healthcare sector.

 The bill's publication clears the way for a Senate vote as soon as this weekend on whether to begin debate -- the first key procedural hurdle for the Senate plan.

-The nonpartisan Congressional Budget Office put the plan's 10-year cost at $849 billion -- below Obama's $900 billion goal.
+Democrats said the Congressional Budget Office pegged the plan's 10-year cost at $849 billion -- below Obama's $900 billion goal.

-The CBO analysis said the plan would reduce the deficit by $130 billion over 10 years, with small reductions in the second decade, and extend coverage to 31 million more Americans -- a rosy report card that could boost the bill's prospects in a sharply divided Senate.
+The CBO analysis said the plan would reduce the deficit by $127 billion over 10 years and $650 billion in the second decade and extend coverage to 31 million more Americans, Democrats said, a rosy report card that could boost the bill's prospects in a sharply divided Senate.

 The Senate bill is less expensive than a more than $1 trillion healthcare measure passed on November 7 in the House of Representatives.
 That bill would have covered at least 5 million more uninsured.

-Republicans criticized tax increases in the bill to help pay for the expanded insurance coverage, including a new tax on elective cosmetic surgery they dubbed a Botox tax.
+Republicans criticized tax increases included in the bill to help pay for the expanded insurance coverage, including a new tax on elective cosmetic surgery they dubbed a botox tax.

 The bill would also raise the Medicare payroll tax on high-income workers, which is used to finance the government health program for the elderly, and impose a tax on high-cost Cadillac insurance plans.

-Reid's version of the Cadillac tax is scaled back slightly from the version in the Senate Finance Committee that drew the ire of labor unions, a key Democratic constituency, which said it would harm middle-income workers.
+Reid's version of the Cadillac tax is scaled back from the version in the Senate Finance Committee, which drew the ire of labor unions, a key Democratic constituency, which said it would affect middle-income workers.